 In May 2019, an officers’ union working to determine how many staff have been assaulted at Lewis Prison because of broken doors found there have been at least 15 in the past six months, if not, “many more,” according to the ABC15 report “Unlocked and Unsafe.”

 Inmates of the prison are also at risk.
 Numerous prisoners have been involved in fights and assaults over the years because they are able to open their cell doors.
-In June 2018, surveillance footage shows free-roaming prisoners walking in and out of a cell for more than a half-hour.
+In June 2018, surveillance footage showed free-roaming prisoners walking in and out of a cell for more than a half-hour.
 Officers eventually discovered that inmate Andrew McCormick was severely beaten inside the cell.
 He died of his injuries in a hospital four days later.

 The Arizona Department of Corrections (DOC) receives $5 million every year to repair cell door locks and make other improvements, but a DOC spokesman told ABC15 that other building renewal projects have taken precedence.
 When asked to what projects the renewal funds were applied, the DOC didn’t reply, according to ABC15.